alexreijs/GettingAndCleaning---Peer-Assignment/README.md

 	./UCI HAR Dataset/train/subject_train.txt
 	./UCI HAR Dataset/test/subject_test.txt

-After adding the features to the column names by loading

-	./UCI HAR Dataset/features.txt

-we extract only the columns containing "mean()" or "std()" in their names.
+After adding the features to the column names by loading "./UCI HAR Dataset/features.txt" we extract only the columns containing "mean()" or "std()" in their names.

-We continue by loading the activity labels from
+We continue by loading the activity labels from "./UCI HAR Dataset/activity_labels.txt" and mapping them to our observations.

-	./UCI HAR Dataset/activity_labels.txt

-and mapping them to our observations.

-Then, we add the subjects, acquired from the merged datasets before
+Then, we add the subjects, acquired from the merged datasets before (mergedSubject) to our observations.

-	mergedSubject

-to our observations.

 Now that we've got a completed data set, we can use use melt and dcast functions from the reshape2 package, to calculate the mean for each variable while grouping by the Subject and Activity variables.